 How do I know if I’m a Lower Division (LD) Engineering student?

-Lower Division Engineering (examples: LDCE, LDCEM, LDCS, LDEE, LDEL, LDISE, LDME, LDMT) status is based on the math you are enrolled in or have credit for.
+Lower Division Engineering (examples: LDAE, LDCE, LDCEM, LDCS, LDEE, LDEL, LDISE, LDME, LDMT) is based on the math you are enrolled in or have credit for.
 Students enrolled in MATH 1508 or MATH 0311 are classified as Lower Division Engineering majors and should contact Engineering Edge Center for their advising needs.
-Student must also have a 2.0 grade point average (GPA) before exiting Lower Division Engineering.
+Students who are enrolled in MATH 1411 or higher are able to transfer to their respective department.